MAXIORBOY/SteamDiscountManager/README.md

 # Steam Discount Manager is a program which allows to perform custom filtering and sorting on a list of a discounted titles from Steam.
+This allows to focus on a really  significant / desired titles.

 ## Features:
 * Filters: